para-commando/TypeScript-Backend-Microservice-Architecture/README.md

 # Backend Microservice Architecture

-This repository demonstrates a sample backend microservice architecture using Node.js and Express.js.
+This repository contains a TypeScript microservice architecture project.

 ## Table of Contents